-Applying to the Klingenstein Third Generation Fellowship Program
+Applying to the Klingenstein Third Generation Foundation Fellowship Program

-Only candidates who have been nominated by their Department Chair and who have a primary mentor for the project may apply for a fellowship.
+Only candidates in departments of psychology, psychiatry, pediatrics, developmental pediatrics, social work, or public health who have been nominated by their Department Chair and who have a primary mentor for the project may apply for a fellowship.
+Department Chairs may nominate only one investigator for each of the two fellowship areas: ADHD and depression.
 We recommend that the primary mentor be on site; however, if additional expertise is required, off-site mentors may also be engaged.
-The fellowship application has two phases and is completed entirely online.
-No paper or email submissions will be accepted.
+The fellowship application is completed online.

 - The abstract must be one-page maximum, written in 12-point font, in Times New Roman or larger script, with one-inch page margins.
 It may be single-spaced.